codebulb/hapi-bookshelf-crud/README.md

 * `config`: the REST endpoint configuration
   * `method`: As in Hapi `server.route`.
   * `path`: As in Hapi `server.route`.
   * `handler`: `Function(Hapi.Request, Hapi.Reply) -> Promise`.
 The request / response handler function, as in Hapi `server.route`.
-Note that before the handler is invoked, model cleanup, validation, and the `before` function is processed; afterwards, validation error handling and error handling are processed.
+Note that before the handler is invoked, model cleanup and validation is processed; afterwards, validation error handling and error handling are processed.
   * `bookshelfModel`: As in `instance.crud`.
   * `basePath`: As in `instance.crud`.
   * `baseQuery`: As in `instance.crud`.
   * `validate`: `Boolean`.
 Optional. `true` to process model validation on the request payload. *Defaults to `true`.*
-  * `before`: `Function(Hapi.Request) -> Void`.
-Optional.
-The function to be invoked on the Hapi request before the query.
   * `beforeValidate`: `Function(Hapi.Request) -> Void`.
 Optional.
 The function to be invoked on the Hapi request before the model validation.
   * `isAllowed`: `Boolean`.
 Optional.
 If set to `false` doesn't do anything but return HTTP 403 FORBIDDEN immediately. *Defaults to `true`.*